If you follow me, you know that one of the most common Growth Habits of self-made millionaires is self-education.

 Combination Learners retain information best by combining two or more methods of learning.

-Which type of learner are you?
+So, which type of learner are you?